8 reasons you sweat

 What to do about it: You can't prevent sweating.
-Your body needs it to keep you cool, but if you're getting drenched every time you go outside on a warm day, try using a clinical-strength antiperspirant deodorant that blocks sweating and prevents body odour.
+Your body needs it to keep you cool, but if you're getting drenched every time you go outside on a warm day, try using a clinical-strength antiperspirant deodorant that blocks sweating and helps prevent body odour.
 You can also wear lightweight natural fabrics to help stay dry.

 2. Hard workouts

 Exercising turns up your body's internal heating system.
 As you pump your arms and legs, your body temperature rises.
 Sweating is your body's way of getting rid of that extra heat.

 What to do about it: Exercise indoors in a cool place so you don't sweat so much.
 If you prefer to exercise outdoors, do it in the morning or late afternoon when it's not so hot outside.
 Remember, when you sweat you're losing fluids.
 So drink plenty of water or a sports drink before, during, and after your exercise routine.